heyslevin/battleship/PLAN.md

    - recieveAttack has parameters (coordinates, AllPlayerShips).
 Updates board and player with data.
 2. Code turns.
 If your turn, wait for input.
 If computer turn, run attack function 3.

+Next:
+Allships and ship in coordinate have different "whichship"